Toomsboro Ga. 2007

 Cool Spring (s)

 Located near Allentown.
-Post office
+Post office known as

-known as Cool Springs in 1836.
+Cool Spring established in March 1828.
 1854 Cool Spring Description:

 " a post-office of Wilkinson county, Georgia, about 35 miles south from